Shopify/ui-extensions/README.md

 ## Contributing

-We provide the libraries in this repo as public NPM packages so that they can be installed and used in your local development.
-Because the packages are public, we have also made the repo public, so you can more easily refer to the in-code comments we make heavy use of for documenting Argo APIs.
+We provide the libraries in this repo as public NPM packages so that they can be installed and used in your local project.
+Because the packages are public, we have also made the repo public.
+This way, you can easily refer to the in-code comments we use for documenting Argo APIs.
 However, the code in this repo is not a traditional open source project.

 These packages act as the public API Shopify is exposing for UI extensions in our applications, and as a result, we **are not accepting contributions that change or add to these APIs**.
 Any change to these repos is typically only one part of the full required change, with the rest being done in private Shopify repos that third-party developers do not have access to.